Kotlin/dataframe/docs/StardustDocs/topics/join.md

 ### Join types

 Supported join types:
-* Inner (default) - only matched rows from left and right dataframes
+* `Inner` (default) - only matched rows from left and right dataframes
-* Left - all rows from left dataframe, mismatches from right dataframe filled with `null`
+* `Left` - all rows from left dataframe, mismatches from right dataframe filled with `null`
-* Right - all rows from right dataframe, mismatches from left dataframe filled with `null`
+* `Right` - all rows from right dataframe, mismatches from left dataframe filled with `null`
-* Outer - all rows from left and right dataframes, any mismatches filled with `null`
+* `Full` - all rows from left and right dataframes, any mismatches filled with `null`
-* Exclude - only mismatched rows from left
+* `Exclude` - only mismatched rows from left

 For every join type there is a shortcut operation: